paulknewton/pi-cloud-frame/README.md

 # pi cloud frame

 An icloud-powered digital frame running on a Raspberry Pi.
 Downloads a random sample of photos from your icloud account and displays them.
-Photos are periodically refreshed.
+Supports multiple, parallel slideshows and interactive menus.

 ## What is it?